seen? These little clams are sometimes seen on some of

 to stones, rocks and other hard surfaces with byssus threads.
 Tiny

-coral scallops often settle in living hard corals.
+coral scallops are often embedded in living hard corals.

 What do they eat?
 Like most other

-bivalves, mussels are filter feeders.
+bivalves, scallops are filter feeders.
 When submerged, a scallop opens

 its valves slightly and sucks in a current of water.
 It uses its enlarged